mokafolio/Tarp/README.md

 - Any form of document loading.
 (SVG etc.)
 - Bezier math that goes beyond rendering.
 - Raster image rendering
 - Text rendering.
-(Dealing with fonts is a huge task by itself, you can easily build a font rasterizer on top of Tarp using *stb_truetype* or *freeimage*, though)
+(Dealing with fonts is a huge task by itself, you can easily build a font rasterizer on top of Tarp using *stb_truetype* or *freetype*, though)

 Basic usage
 --------